AeshEmi1/searxng-secure/docs/admin/settings/settings_ui.rst

   - https://archive.today/

 ``default_theme`` :
-  Name of the theme you want to use by default on your SearXNG instance.
+  Name of the theme you want to use by default on your SearXNG-SE instance.

 ``theme_args.simple_style``:
   Style of simple theme: ``auto``, ``light``, ``dark``, ``black``